 Palmarosa oil is well-known for its hydrating properties,10 and can assist in preventing inflammation and quelling dehydration.
 It also balances the sebum or oil production of your skin, aids in the healing of cuts and bruises, and helps remedy acne breakouts.

 Palmarosa oil's health benefits are also often attributed to its antiseptic and antimicrobial properties.
-In one study11 that tested the antibacterial activity of four types of essential oils — palmarosa, evening primrose, lavender, and tuberose – researchers found that palmarosa essential oil was the most effective against gram-positive Escherichia coli and gram-negative Staphylococcus aureus species of bacteria.
+In one study11 that tested the antibacterial activity of four types of essential oils — palmarosa, evening primrose, lavender, and tuberose – researchers found that palmarosa essential oil was the most effective against gram-negative Escherichia coli and gram-positive Staphylococcus aureus species of bacteria.

 Other research12 showed the essential oil's efficacy against a strain of yeast called Saccharomyces cerevisiae.
 It was suggested that this effect was due to palmarosa's geraniol content.
 It was also found that exposure to the oil led to changes in the composition of the yeast cell membrane, with increased saturated fat and reduced unsaturated fat.